RESEARCH STARTER

 Banjul's economy largely revolves around its port, which was built in 1972.
 The Port of Banjul's proximity to some of the world's busiest oceanic shipping lanes makes the capital the main point of exit for Gambian exports, which are largely agricultural.
 Peanuts and peanut products represent the most important source of revenue, while cotton, palm kernels and beeswax are other key exports.

 Banjul's modest manufacturing sector includes peanut processing facilities and breweries.
-The production of woven fabrics, jewelry, and handicrafts also constitute important economic activities in the capital, as do commercial fishing operations based out of Banjul.
+The production of woven fabrics, jewellery, and handicrafts also constitute important economic activities in the capital, as do commercial fishing operations based out of Banjul.

 The fastest-growing sector of Banjul's economy is tourism, which accounts for more than 10 percent of the country's gross domestic product (GDP), and which constitutes nearly a quarter of formal, private-sector employment.
 Banjul officials have especially high hopes that the ecotourism industry will become a mainstay of the country's economic future.
 They have showcased such efforts at Tumani Tenda, a residential camp located a short distance outside of Banjul and designed to accommodate the many tourists who travel the Gambia River to observe the region's rich flora and fauna.